 A careline alarm is perfect for someone who lives alone and wants to keep to their independence.
 Careline alarms can help you to live a more fulfilling and independent life for longer.

 A careline alarm is especially helpful if you have a long term medical condition such as arthritis, angina, diabetes or a have had a stroke.

-Our Fall Plan is particularly helpful if you have become a little unsteady on your feet and may be susceptible to a fall.
+A fall alarm is particularly helpful if you have become a little unsteady on your feet and may be susceptible to a fall.

 A pendant alarm also offers peace of mind for people who have family who live some distance away or for individuals who may be vulnerable and need assistance occasionally.

 A careline alarm can be located virtually anywhere in your home.